uwdata/mosaic/README.md

 - [`mosaic-duckdb`](https://github.com/uwdata/mosaic/tree/main/packages/duckdb): A Promise-based Node.js API to DuckDB, along with a data server that supports transfer of [Apache Arrow](https://arrow.apache.org/) and JSON data over either Web Sockets or HTTP.
 - [`mosaic-sql`](https://github.com/uwdata/mosaic/tree/main/packages/sql): An API for convenient construction and analysis of SQL queries.
 Query objects then coerce to SQL query strings.
 - [`mosaic-inputs`](https://github.com/uwdata/mosaic/tree/main/packages/inputs): Standalone data-driven components such as input menus, text search boxes, and sortable, load-on-scroll data tables.
-- [`vgplot`](https://github.com/uwdata/mosaic/tree/main/packages/vgplot): A prototype visualization grammar implemented on top of [Observable Plot](https://github.com/observablehq/plot), in which marks (plot layers) are individual Mosaic clients.
+- [`mosaic-plot`](https://github.com/uwdata/mosaic/tree/main/packages/plot): An interactive grammar of graphics implemented on top of [Observable Plot](https://github.com/observablehq/plot).
+Marks (plot layers) serve as individual Mosaic clients.
 These marks can push data processing (binning, hex binning, regression) and optimizations (such as M4 for line/area charts) down to the database.
+This package also provides interactors for linked selection, filtering, and highlighting using Mosaic Params and Selections.
+- [`mosaic-spec`](https://github.com/uwdata/mosaic/tree/main/packages/spec): Declarative specification of Mosaic-powered applications.
+This package provides a parser and code generation framework for reading specifications in a JSON format and generating live Mosaic visualizations and dashboards using the [vgplot](https://github.com/uwdata/mosaic/tree/main/packages/vgplot) API.
+- [`vgplot`](https://github.com/uwdata/mosaic/tree/main/packages/vgplot): A visualization grammar API for building interactive Mosaic-powered visualizations and dashboards.
+This package provides convenient, composable methods that combine multiple Mosaic packages (core, inputs, plot, etc.) in an integrated API.
 - [`widget`](https://github.com/uwdata/mosaic/tree/main/packages/widget): A Jupyter widget for Mosaic.
 Create interactive Mosaic plots over Pandas and Polars data frames or DuckDB connections.
 - [`vega-example`](https://github.com/uwdata/mosaic/tree/main/packages/vega-example): A preliminary example integrating Vega-Lite with Mosaic for data management and cross-view linking.

-_Note_: For convenience, `vgplot` re-exports much of the `mosaic-core`, `mosaic-sql`, and `mosaic-inputs` packages.
-For most applications, it is sufficient to import `@uwdata/vgplot` alone.
+_Note_: For convenience, `vgplot` re-exports much of the `mosaic-core`, `mosaic-sql`, `mosaic-plot`, and `mosaic-inputs` packages.
+For most applications, it is sufficient to either import `@uwdata/vgplot` alone or in conjunction with `mosaic-spec`.

 ## Build and Usage Instructions